How to Write a Short Story: 5 Major Steps from Start to Finish

 How to Submit a Short Story to Publications

 There are plenty of literary magazines, ezines, anthologies, etc. out there that accept short stories for publication (and you can self-publish your stories, too).
 In this article, I’ll demystify the submission process so you can submit your own stories to publications and start getting your work out there.
-You’ll see your work in a short story anthology soon!
+You'll see your work in a short story anthology soon after using the tips in this article!

 Professionalism in the Writing Industry